AstroGrav Help /Menus /Tools /Generate EphemerisVersion 4.5

 - Magnitude - the magnitude of the target object

-- Radial Velocity - the radial velocity of the target object in kilometers per second
+- Radial Speed - the radial speed of the target object in kilometers per second

-- Transverse Velocity - the transverse velocity of the target object in kilometers per second
+- Transverse Speed - the transverse speed of the target object in kilometers per second

 An export () icon in the bottom-left corner of the table allows you to export the ephemeris data in a form that is easily imported into a spreadsheet application such as Microsoft Excel.
 When you click on this button, a file chooser dialog will be displayed that allows you to navigate your computer's file system to choose a location and name for the exported file.
 The exported file will be a text file that can be viewed in a text editor, word processor, or spreadsheet application, although because the exported data is effectively tabular, a spreadsheet application is the most appropriate.
 When an exported ephemeris is viewed in a spreadsheet application, there will be one column for each column of the ephemeris table and one row for each time in the ephemeris, so that the exported data is presented in a similar form to when it is viewed in AstroGrav.